Gweedore: Second-level

 The only community school (post-primary) is Pobalscoil Ghaoth Dobhair, established in Lunniagh in 1973.
 As with the local primary schools, all students are educated through the medium of Irish and most sit their public examinations in Irish.

 Third-level

 In 2004, NUI Galway (now University of Galway) expanded to Gweedore when it opened Acadamh na hOllscolaíochta Gaeilge, as part of its obligation to develop third-level education through an Irish medium.

-Physical features

-Gweedore is close to Errigal, the tallest mountain in County Donegal, which overshadows the picturesque Dunlewey Lough.
-It is surrounded by the deep glens and lakes of the Poisoned Glen, through which the Cronaniv Burn flows, and further on, Glenveagh national park and castle, the second-largest national park in Ireland.
-Bád Eddie ("Eddie's Boat"), the Cara na Mara ("Friend of the Sea"), is the wreck of a ship on Magheraclogher Strand that came ashore for minor repairs in 1977 and has been stranded since.